Cumberland Township near Round Top in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 2, 1814.

 Location.
-39° 47.534′ N, 77° 14.2′ W. Marker is near Round Top, Pennsylvania, in Adams County.
-It is in Cumberland Township.
-Marker can be reached from Sykes Avenue, on the left when traveling north.
+Marker has been reported missing.
+It was located near 39° 47.534′ N, 77° 14.2′ W. Marker was near Round Top, Pennsylvania, in Adams County.
+It was in Cumberland Township.
+It could be reached from Sykes Avenue, on the left when traveling north.
 Located at stop 8, Little Round Top, on the driving tour of Gettysburg National Military Park.
 Touch for map.
-Marker is in this post office area: Gettysburg PA 17325, United States of America.
+Marker was in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Union Fishhook (here, next to this marker); The Valley of Death (a few steps from this marker); 91st Pennsylvania Infantry (a few steps from this marker); The Deadly Sharpshooters (a few steps from this marker); 91st Pennsylvania Volunteer Regiment (a few steps from this marker); Battery D Fifth U.S. Artillery (within shouting distance of this marker); Warren (within shouting distance of this marker); Signal Corps U.S.A. (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this location: The Union Fishhook (here, next to this marker); The Valley of Death (a few steps from this marker); 91st Pennsylvania Infantry (a few steps from this marker); C. E. Hazlett (a few steps from this marker); The Deadly Sharpshooters (a few steps from this marker); 91st Pennsylvania Volunteer Regiment (a few steps from this marker); July 2, 1863 (a few steps from this marker); Hazlett's Battery (a few steps from this marker).
 Touch for a list and map of all markers in Round Top.

 Visible in the front of you is a bronze figure of General Warren standing on the boulder where he stood on July 2.
 The statue was dedicated in 1888.